Quick Answer

 A quarterly review can help, but it is not a rule.
 Keep decisions tied to observed performance in your own funnel: conversion, expansion revenue, revision burden, and renewals.

-Need the full breakdown?
-Read How to Compare Freelance Hiring Paths by Trust, Evidence, and Control in 2026.
-Want to confirm what's supported for your specific country/program?
-Talk to Gruv.
+For the buyer-side view of trust and evidence, see How to Compare Freelance Hiring Paths by Trust, Evidence, and Control in 2026.

 If speed matters, start with skills that already show stable marketplace demand and clear deliverables: full stack development, data analytics, graphic design, and in many cases video editing tied to distribution.
 The February 4, 2026 release says those core categories have remained consistently strong year over year, which is a better near-term signal than a generic list.
 The red flag is choosing a category that sounds hot but needs heavy trust-building before a client can buy.